20 Best Day Trips from Milwaukee, Wisconsin

 The Cedarburg cultural center is the local history museum and it offers visitors another opportunity to step back in time.

-Racine is another good town to visit.
+Racine is another good town to visit, especially if you are looking for shore trips out of Milwaukee.
 It’s named after the 17th-century French playwright, Jean-Baptiste Racine and is another example of Old World influence on Wisconsin.

 The town is situated on the shore of Lake Michigan, so there’s ample opportunity to sail or do other water sports.
 The town’s lighthouse is yet another highlight of a long weekend trip from Milwaukee.